Offirmo/offirmo-monorepo/stack--2022/0-meta/tsconfig.json.md

 Very complicated!

+Current understanding: by default, especially for building libs, the settings should be set to the most standard + modern + strict settings (ESM, ES2022, no tolerance)
+HOWEVER when building a final app (especially node app) then we ad-hoc relax the setting, cf. tools/memory-sorter (seen experimentally, still don't fully understand)

 Example of errors:
 > import path from 'path'
 > -> error TS1259: Module '"path"' can only be default-imported using the 'allowSyntheticDefaultImports' flag.
 This module is declared with 'export =', and can only be used with a default import when using the 'allowSyntheticDefaultImports' flag.